The Bride

 I often get very emotional at weddings.
 When I was conducting the marriage of my goddaughter, as the vicar, tears were pouring down my face.
 My great friend, her father, said in his speech afterwards that when you are taking your daughter down the aisle, you expect the vicar to be ‘a rock’, but instead he found that I was ‘a wreck’!

 When it came to my own daughter’s wedding, I was determined to hold it together.
 I was doing well until half-an-hour before the wedding!
-Then I went upstairs and saw her in her wedding dress.
+When I went upstairs and saw her in her wedding dress.
 At that point, I lost it.

 This powerful and beautiful metaphor of ‘the bride’ is one that is used to describe the church in the New Testament (Ephesians 5:22–32).
 It is used in today’s New Testament passage of the church of the future, which comes down out of heaven from God, ‘prepared as a bride beautifully dressed for her husband’ (Revelation 21:2).
 This picture of the bride, the new Jerusalem, is prefigured in different ways in both our Old and New Testament passages.